ellennickles/creative-coding-summer-21/homework-ellen.md

 - PRESENTATION
     - Prepare a 3-min presentation to share with the class.
     - Introduce your project.
-    - If it's interactive, pick one interaction to demo.
+    - If it's interactive, **pick one interaction to demo**.
 Deconstruct the interaction to produce the effect or behavior.
     - Explain what you did in your code to produce the effect.
-Practice any new vocabulary you’ve acquired for talking about technical work.
+Practice the new vocabulary you’ve acquired for talking about technical work.
     - As much as possible, write out what you plan to say. (_HINT: write everything in your blog post._)
     - Add your sketch to this [document](https://docs.google.com/spreadsheets/d/17zDmu_YpR5I5Wl_yOWVcTx4mrq-v9s3u3VciBzK1iks/edit#gid=834404435) so that we can easily share our sketches in class and collect feedback from one another.